imdavi/ImmVisWebsocketsServerPython/README.md

+# DEPRECATED

+This project was deprecated in favour of https://github.com/imdavi/ImmVisServerPython.

 # ImmVis Websocket Server

 This is the websocket version of ImmVis, a framework that aims to connect different data visualization platforms to a data analysis service written in Python.